redis/redis-doc/commands/shutdown.md

 When a save point is configured or the **SAVE** modifier is specified, the shutdown may fail if the RDB file can't be saved.
 Then, the server continues to run in order to ensure no data loss.
-This may be bypassed using the **FORCE** modifier, casuing the server to exit anyway.
+This may be bypassed using the **FORCE** modifier, causing the server to exit anyway.

 When the Append Only File is enabled the shutdown may fail because the system is in a state that does not allow to safely immediately persist